atl-dhruva/geog/docs/README.md

   2. Open the "historicannex" folder on your computer using Windows File Explorer.

-  3. In the Search Bar at the top of your File Explorer, type "cmd" (no quotes) and press enter to open the command prompt.
+  3. Overwrite the Search Bar at the top of your File Explorer by typing "cmd" (no quotes).
+Press enter to open the command prompt.
-     **(Make sure the command prompt is in the "historicannex" folder.** You should see its name in the command prompt.)
+     **(Confirm that the command prompt is in the "historicannex" folder** - you'll see the words "historicannex" displayed in the prompt.)

-  4. Enter the following command in the Command Prompt: "python3 -m http.server -b 127.0.0.42 8080" (no quotes)
+  4. Enter the following command in the Command Prompt: "python -m http.server -b 127.0.0.42 8080" (no quotes)
+     Note: on the off-chance that the first keyword ("python") doesn't work, try typing "python3" instead.

   5. Open a web browser and enter the following (as if you were trying to go to a website):
      "http://127.0.0.42:8080" (no quotes).